fluxcd/flux2/docs/guides/helm-operator-migration.md

 ### I have another question

 Given the amount of changes, it is quite possible that this document did not provide you with a clear answer for you specific setup.
-If this applies to you, do not hestitate to ask for help in the [GitHub Discussions](https://github.com/fluxcd/flux2/discussions/new?category_id=31999889) or on the [`#flux` CNCF Slack channel](https://slack.cncf.io)!
+If this applies to you, do not hesitate to ask for help in the [GitHub Discussions](https://github.com/fluxcd/flux2/discussions/new?category_id=31999889) or on the [`#flux` CNCF Slack channel](https://slack.cncf.io)!